GXI-45 Pike’s Peak Prospector – Eagle “Tipppler”

 Red Amber Pint

-On what is considered the primary face of the flask, you will see a large embossed prospector wearing a derby.
-The prospector is facing to the right as you hold the bottle.
-He is holding a long neck cylindrical bottle to his mouth in his right hand.
-The left hand is holding a long cane that comes into contact with the ground.
-He is wearing a long coat with skinny legs and boots standing on uneven ground.
+On what is considered the primary face of the flask, you will see an embossed tall prospector with a large head wearing a derby.
+His hair has been indicated with small depressed dots, while the eye is a large depressed dot.
+The prospector is facing the right as you hold the flask.
+He is holding a long neck cylindrical bottle to his open mouth in his right hand.
+He has thin arms, and spindly legs with tight trousers leading to short boots.
+The left hand is holding a long cane that comes into contact with an irregular bar representing the ground.
+He is wearing a a short loose coat flaring at the back.

 The reverse of the flask pictures an embossed, medium-sized eagle, similar to GXI-44 with its head turned to the right.
-The eagle has a small shield with five vertical bars.
-The talons are grasping three feathered arrows or long thunderbolts.
-An olive branch is being held in the eagle’s beak.
-The olive branch curves to left above the eagle’s head.
-A rectangular, very narrow framing is below the thunderbolts (framing 1 ¼ inch by 2 ¾ inches) with incurved corners.
+The eagle has a small head with a round depressed eye and along beak.
+His long curving neck is turned to the right and feathered by dots and wings and body by short ribs.
+The wings are partly raised, spread downward and outward.
+The eagle has a small shield on his breast with five vertical bars.
+He has heavy short legs.
+The well-defined talons are grasping three long feathered arrows, also called thunderbolts.
+An olive branch is being held in the eagle’s beak and curves to left above the eagle’s head.
+A rectangular, very narrow frame (about 2-¼ x 2 ¼”) is below the thunderbolts with incurved corners.
+The mold may have come from the same mold maker that produced the GII-129 Zanesville Eagle flask.